Change

 e.
 Natural disasters, disease, conflict, terrorism

 In order to maintain the IHI Group's business foundation and link it to future growth, it is necessary to acquire, retain, and develop the human resources required for business operations.
-If Failure to secure key personnel, the Group’s future growth, operating results and financial position could be adversely affected.
+If there is a failure to hire outside personnel or secure key personnel, or a failure to properly assign personnel, the Group’s future growth, operating results and financial position could be adversely affected.

 Currency movements have impacts on the IHI Group’s operating results and financial position.
 For example, when the yen appreciates against foreign currencies, the Group’s income from construction work for export denominated in foreign currencies decreases in value after conversion into yen, and when the yen depreciates it leads to increases in the yen values of expenditures for overseas procurement denominated in local currencies.
 The Group therefore endeavors to hedge against the risk of imbalance in its position with regard to assets and liabilities denominated in foreign currencies by ensuring full use of forward exchange contracts, and marry and netting, based on a set policy.
 However, exchange rates may fluctuate more than anticipated, and if this risk materializes, the Group’s operating results and financial position could be adversely affected.